CalebR04/Educational-App-Design-Project/README.md

 Prototype Video: https://drive.google.com/drive/folders/1stXOhmaf_tgMeeUdEFADNsvZnqnij0IK?usp=sharing

-Please use the link to access the app: https://signquestv2.vercel.app/
+The '''launch.bat''' file can take up to 10 minutes to launch.

+As a backup here is a link to an older version of our site: https://signquestv2.vercel.app/